Forest Products Permits

 You can purchase firewood permits online on the Forest Service e-permits page.

-To purchase a permit, you will need to know the year, make, model, color, license plate number, state of issue, and size of truck bed of the vehicle that you will be using to gather fuel wood.
+When purchasing a permit, you may be asked to provide the year, make, model, color, license plate number, state of issue, and size of truck bed of the vehicle that you will be using to gather firewood.

 Contact your nearest District Office for information about obtaining a permit.
 Please note that these permits are not available at the Forest Supervisor's Office in Roanoke, VA.